lofar-astron/factor/docs/source/parset.rst

     peel_flux_Jy
         Peel the calibrator for sources above this flux density (default = 25.0).
         When activated, the calibrator is peeled using a supplied sky model and the facet is then imaged as normal.
-Note: a sky model must be specified in the directions file in the peel_skymodel column for each source that should be peeled.
+Note: for each source that should be peeled, a sky model must be specified in the directions file in the peel_skymodel column or be one of those included in Factor

     solve_min_uv_lambda
         Minimum uv distance in lambda for calibration (default = 80.0).